ansible-collections/netapp.ontap/README.md

 - na_ontap_vscan_scanner_pool: support modification

 ### Bug fixes:
+- na_ontap_firmware_download: exception on PCDATA if ONTAP returns a BEL (0x07) character
 - na_ontap_info: lists were incorrectly processed in convert_keys, returning {}
 - na_ontap_ucadapter: fixed KeyError if type is not provided and mode is 'cna'.
 - na_ontap_user: checked `applications` does not contain snmp when using REST API call.